-- 1710.1 All turns in a Telemark zone are to be executed in the Telemark technique. - 1710.1.1 Definition of the Telemark technique. - 1710.1.2 The inner ski must be the hindmost ski.
-The distance between the tip of the inner boot and the heel of the outer boot must be at least one boot length, measured in the direction of the ski. - 1710.1.3 The heel of the inner ski must be clearly lifted from the ski - 1710.1.4 The turns must be linked together in one single, uninterrupted movement from one Telemark turn to the next.
-At all times there must be at least one boot length between the tip of the inner boot and the heel of the outer boot unless the next turn is being initiated. - 1710.2 The competitor himself decides where to execute the turn in relation to the gate. - 1710.3 Skating steps are permitted as long as the rules in article 1710 are adhered to. - 1710.4 To start a turn in the Telemark technique and end it as a parallel turn, or vice versa, is not allowed. - 1710.5 Falling through a gate, passing through a gate on one ski only, is a penalty of one (1) second, finish gate and yellow zone excepted.
+- 1710.1 All turns in a Telemark zone are to be executed in the Telemark technique. - 1710.1.1 Definition of the Telemark technique. - 1710.1.2 The inner ski must be the rear ski.
+The distance between the toe of the rear boot and the heel of the front boot must be approximately one boot length, measured in the direction of the ski. - 1710.1.3 The heel of the rear boot must be clearly lifted from the ski - 1710.1.4 The knee of the rear leg must be clearly bent. - 1710.1.5 The turns must be linked together in one single, uninterrupted movement from one Telemark turn to the next.
+1710.1.6 It is permitted to have a shortened boot gap for a brief period to allow for dynamic movements due to terrain, provided the boots do not overlap. - 1710.2 The competitor decides where to execute the turn in relation to the gate. - 1710.2.1 The transition begins when the skier either starts the lead change or initiates an edge change - 1710.2.2 The turn ends when a skier starts the next transition. - 1710.2.3 A judge is responsible for the transition and the following turn.
+Only one penalty may be awarded per transition and turn. - 1710.4 At the gate/line that marks the start or finish of a telemark zone, or the jump line, the athlete must be in the telemark technique or transition.
+An athlete may not cross the line in a parallel position. - 1710.5 Falling in a transition or turn , is a penalty of one (1) second, finish line and yellow zone excepted.